microsoft/BotBuilder-Samples/CSharp/intelligence-Zummer/README.md

 3. Create methods in this dialog to handle your LUIS intents.
-In this tutorial a factory is created that returns the needed object that is responsible handling certain intent and  responding to the user
+In this tutorial a factory is created that returns the needed object that is responsible handling certain intents and  responding to the user

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c#
     [LuisIntent(ZummerStrings.GreetingIntentName)]